sagemath/trac_to_gh/Issue 6769.md

 # Issue 6769: Documentation for vector() does not match behavior

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6769

 Original creator: rbeezer